CPR Certification for Employers: Prioritizing Workplace Safety and Preparedness

 Hypertension, diabetes, smoking, high cholesterol, atrial fibrillation

-When choosing a CPR training provider for your workplace, it is essential to ensure that the program meets industry standards and certifications.
-Here are some important factors to consider when selecting a reputable training provider that aligns with your workplace's specific needs and characteristics:
+When selecting a CPR training provider for your workplace, it’s important to choose one that meets industry standards and provides high-quality, relevant training.
+Here are key factors to consider when selecting a reputable training provider:

 Maintaining CPR Skills and Recertification